svcuriouscat/svcuriouscat.github.io/data/home.md

 Main goals of the project:

-- try out cutting-edge marine tech
+- reverse engineer and open-source the vessel
 - promote use of titanium
-- be solely electric and self-sustainable
+- be self-sufficient and operate solely on electric power
-- open-source the vessel
+- try out cutting-edge marine tech

 ## Specifications